How to Hire an Individual Housecleaner

 Although you are not required to withhold federal income tax, you are required to file forms W-2 and W-3 with the Social Security Administration each year.
 The Social Security Administration records earnings and sends the information to the IRS.

 For more information, see IRS “Publication 926: Household Employer’s Tax Guide.”

-None of the local jurisdictions requires you to withhold income taxes for household workers.
+None of the local jurisdictions require you to withhold income taxes for household workers.
 State income taxes are the employee’s responsibility.

-In the District, employers of household workers become liable to pay unemployment insurance tax if they pay employees $500 or more in any calendar quarter.
+In the District, employers of household workers become liable to pay unemployment insurance tax and contribute to the universal paid leave program if they pay employees $500 or more in any calendar quarter.
 Maryland and Virginia require employers to pay unemployment insurance tax for household workers who are paid $1,000 or more in a calendar quarter.
 In all three jurisdictions, unemployment insurance tax rates vary depending on the wages paid and previous unemployment claims against the employer.
 New employers should register with their local agency: